By Erica Solomon, Executive Director

 The “red flag” or “extreme risk protection order” (ERPO) bill would enable family members or law enforcement to petition the courts to prevent people who pose a significant danger to themselves or others from possessing firearms.

-Status as of 1/26: HF15 had its first hearing with the House Public Safety Finance and Policy Committee on February 3rd.
+Status as of 2/8: HF15 had its first hearing with the House Public Safety Finance and Policy Committee on February 3rd.
 It is scheduled for its next hearing with the House Judiciary Finance and Civil Law Committee on February 9th.

 Chief Author: Representative Jamie Becker-Finn

 This bill would mandate the safe storage of all firearms and ammunition, and would impose criminal penalties for violations.